 The AR0835HS supports both xenon and LED flash timing through the FLASH output signal.
-The timing of the FLASH signal with the default settings is shown in Figure 30 (xenon) and Figure 31 on page 45 (LED).
+The timing of the FLASH signal with the default settings is shown in Figure 31 (Xenon) and Figure 32 (LED).
 The flash and flash_count registers allow the timing of the flash to be changed.
 The flash can be programmed to fire only once, delayed by a few frames when asserted, and (for xenon flash) the flash duration can be programmed.

 Enabling the LED flash will cause one bad frame, where several of the rows only have the flash on for part of their integration time.
-This can be avoided either by first enabling mask bad frames (R0x301A[9] = 1) before the enabling the flash or by forcing a restart (R0x301A[1] = 1) immediately after enabling the flash; the first bad frame will then be masked out, as shown in Figure 31.
-Read-only bit flash[14] is set during frames that are correctly integrated; the state of this bit is shown in Figures 30 and Figure 31.
+This can be avoided either by first enabling mask bad frames (R0x301A[9] = 1) before the enabling the flash or by forcing a restart (R0x301A[1] = 1) immediately after enabling the flash; the first bad frame will then be masked out, as shown in Figure 32.
+Read-only bit flash[14] is set during frames that are correctly integrated; the state of this bit is shown in Figure 31 and Figure 32.